Create a Firebase account

-- Go to Firebase and login with your Google account.
+- Go to Firebase and log in with your Google account.
 You may have to answer a few questions before you can create your first project.
 This takes just a few minutes.

 -

-Create a new Firebase project (choose name).
+Create a new Firebase project (choose a name).

 Feel free to skip the Gemini AI assistance and Analytics part for now.
 You can always add those in later.